remunds/data-offloading-box/README.md

 sudo mv offloading.service /lib/systemd/system/
 ./start.sh
 ```
-Now the box server should run in background and should start itself automatically after restart or crash.
+Now the box server should run in background and should start itself automatically after a restart or a crash.
 #### For debugging purposes, you can run
 ```
 sudo systemctl status offloading.service